 ActiveAmp provides information and contacts for “adaptive sports” — activities designed to accommodate amputees.

 Information for victims of spinal cord injuries is another of the areas covered by the Model Systems Knowledge Translation Center.
 It provides information for those living with spinal cord injuries, with both documents and videos covering topics from the latest research studies to techniques for coping with activities of daily living.

 The United Spinal Association has been in existence for nearly 70 years.
 It is a large, national non-profit that provides information and other resources to both military and civilian victims of spinal cord injury.

-The Christopher Reeve Foundation — named after he actor who suffered a spinal cord injury in a riding accident — provides information on current research studies, grants to non-profits that provides services to paralysis victims, and a large variety of print and video resources.
+The Christopher Reeve Foundation — named after the actor who suffered a spinal cord injury in a riding accident — provides information on current research studies, grants to non-profits that provide services to paralysis victims, and a large variety of print and video resources.

 The National Federation of the Blind was begun in 1940 with the goal of fully integrating the blind into society.
 They offer resources to help the newly blind adjust to their condition, particularly by meeting with people experiencing blindness to learn how they accommodate the condition in their daily lives and work.

 The American Foundation for the Blind was founded in 1921 to help people with vision loss reach their fullest capabilities.
 Their most famous member was Helen Keller.
 They provide support and knowledge to blind people and their families, along with supporting the development of “accessibility” tools and products to help people work.

 The Society for the Blind is a non-profit offering support and resources in Northern California for people who are blind or have limited vision.
 They offer special programs just for youth and for the elderly, along with a store that offers numerous assistive products for the blind and visually impaired.

 Reflex Sympathetic Dystrophy (RSD) Resources